mdadm(8) — Linux manual page

 incremental assembly, it will sometimes add a small sequence

-multiple arrays that have the same name.
-If mdadm can reasonably
+arrays that have the same name.
+If mdadm can reasonably determine

-determine that the array really is meant for this host, either by
+that the array really is meant for this host, either by a hostname

-a hostname in the metadata, or by the presence of the array in
+in the metadata, or by the presence of the array in mdadm.conf,

-mdadm.conf, then it will leave off the suffix if possible.
-Also
+then it will leave off the suffix if possible.
+Also if the

-if the homehost is specified as <ignore> mdadm will only use a
+homehost is specified as <ignore> mdadm will only use a suffix if

-suffix if a different array of the same name already exists or is
+a different array of the same name already exists or is listed in

-The standard names for non-partitioned arrays (the only sort of
+The names for arrays are of the form:

 /dev/mdNN